upyog/UPYOG/municipal-services/echallan-calculator/README.md

-# echallan-calculator
+# eChallan Calculator Service (echallan-calculator)

-This service is used to calculate the echallan amount based on the details present in echallan request.
+This service is used to calculate the challan amount based on the details present in echallan request.
 This module is designed in such way that it can be used to serve echallan for different type of service.

 ### DB UML Diagram